 \section{Summary}

-In this work, we used the Hubbard model to analyze electron correlations in ultrathin films of late transition metal ferromagnets such as Ni and Co.
+In this work, we used the two-orbital Hubbard-Kanamori model including spin-orbit coupling to analyze correlations in ultrathin films of late transition metal ferromagnets such as Ni and Co.
 Our analysis suggests that the wavefunction of d-electrons hosting magnetism is not well-approximated by the Slater determinant of single-particle states.
 Instead, it can be well-described by the virtual hopping approximation, tentatively placing these systems in the strongly-correlated regime in the sense that interactions dominate the many-particle wavefunction of d-electrons.

-In the limit of negligible spin-orbit coupling, Hund's-Mott interaction results in the formation of the orbital singlet state characterized by ferromagnetic orbital correlations between particles quasi-localized on the neighboring lattice sites.
-Our model considered only d-shell filling of one hole per site, which is expected to maximize orbital correlations.
-Late transition metals such as Co and Ni contain about $1.5$ and $0.5$ 3d hole per site, respectively.
-Nevertheless, we expect that our model is relevant to both of these metals due to quantum charge fluctuations, which result in a finite amplitude of the state with two 3d holes on two neighboring sites necessary for the orbital correlations identified in our model.

-The orbital singlet state is challenging to observe because it is characterized by quenched onsite orbital moment.
-Nevertheless, we expect that orbital correlation identified in our work can be manifested in the phenomena associated with spin-orbit coupling such as magnetic anisotropy, spin Hall and anomalous Hall effects~\cite{RevModPhys.82.1539}, as well as Dzyaloshinskii-Moriya interaction~\cite{PhysRev.120.91}.
-We showed that orbital correlations can enhance perpendicular magnetic anisotropy, which can be tested by suppressing hopping via doping with impurities such as B, Si, or Al. We leave the analysis of the correlation effects on other phenomena associated with spin-orbit coupling to future studies.
+Our main result is the prediction that correlations take the form of the orbital liquid state characterized by ferromagnetic orbital correlations between neighboring sites, but vanishing onsite orbital moments in the limit of negligible SOC.
+We show that in contrast to Kugel-Khomsii materials, orbital ordering is prevented in the considered systems by the mismatch between orbital and crystal symmetries, resulting in orbital frustration.
+Because of orbital moment quenching, the orbital liquid state is significantly more challenging to observe than the orbitally-ordered state.
+Nevertheless, it is expected to be manifested in phenomena involving spin-orbit coupling such as magnetic anisotropy, spin Hall and anomalous Hall effects~\cite{RevModPhys.82.1539}, and Dzyaloshinskii-Moriya interaction~\cite{PhysRev.120.91}.
+In particular, we showed that the correlations may contribute to the commonly observed enhancement of perpendicular magnetic anisotropy in ultrathin films.
+The significance of this contribution can be experimentally tested by suppressing hopping via doping with impurities such as B, Si, or Al.

-The symmetry analysis underlying our model of ultrathin films also applies to the interfaces.
-Thus, depending on the specifics of hybridization across the interfaces, similar correlations may be also expected at the interfaces between some combinations of bulk materials.
-The presented approach may be also applicable to exotic magnetism in van der Waals materials~\cite{doi:10.1126/science.abd3190}.